Lekensteyn/kdnet/README.md

 learning, expect incomplete analysis.

 ## kdnet.lua
-A KDNET Wireshark dissector (tested with Wireshark 2.0.1).
+A KDNET Wireshark dissector.
 Decryption is currently supported through the [lua-lockbox][2] library which is *slow* but easy to install (pure LUA code, no native code).
 To make use of it, clone https://github.com/somesocks/lua-lockbox into this repository.